We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • No built-in GPS navigation

-Its bold 9-inch floating capacitive display is a significant upgrade for single-DIN users.
-Mounted to a modular chassis, it lets you enjoy a large screen experience even in vehicles that don’t support double-DIN units.
-Based on my evaluation of floating screen models, this design balances clarity, usability, and install flexibility better than most alternatives in its class.
+The bold 9-inch floating capacitive display is a major upgrade for single-DIN setups.
+Mounted to a modular chassis, it delivers a true large-screen experience even in vehicles that don’t support double-DIN units.

 Looking for other options with oversized displays?
 Don’t miss my best floating screen car stereos guide.